Why webhook‑triggered tests?

 Next steps

-- Schedule or manually tasks from Tasks in the dashboard.
+- Schedule or trigger tasks from Tasks in the dashboard.

-- Invite teammates so they can craft evals and eyeball results directly in Avido.
+- Invite teammates so they can craft evals and review results directly in Avido.